If you’re wondering how to build a Little Free Library book box, you’re in the right place! Anyone can build a little library.

 This is your complete source for Little Free Library designs, including plans for 12 different structures, step-by-step photography and instructions, inspirational examples, and maintenance.

 Illustrated throughout with colorful step-by-step photography and a gallery of tiny structures for further inspiration, Little Free Libraries and Tiny Sheds covers every step: planning and design, tools and building techniques, best materials, and 12 complete plans for structures of varying size and aesthetics.
 In addition, author and professional carpenter Phil Schmidt includes information on proper installation of small structures and common repairs and maintenance for down the road.
+Special offer!
+You can save $10 (40% off) on Little Free Libraries and Tiny Sheds when purchased with any charter sign.

 Are There Rules About My Library’s Design?